 Renewable energy sources may constitute one alternative source for generation of electric power as illustrated in figure.1.

 The three main areas of Energy Sources, being Nuclear, Fossil Fuels and Renewable Energy Sources (RES), utilize different technological applications to deliver the required output, in the form of alternating electric current (ac), to the power grid.

 Utilization and efficiency levels in the different Energy Generation lines (technologies) may vary considerably due to various factors such as technological, morphological-geological, natural-environmental, socio-economical or other.
 Undoubtedly, shaping the power market towards environmental sustainability requires higher penetration of Renewable Energy Sources over other sources, i.e. fossil-fuels and Nuclear power.
 To better understand the dynamics of an evolving global energy mix one need to look at historical evidence, current trends and projected scenarios.

 shows a historical review of global primal energy, from early years of the industrial development up to the 21st century, illustrating graphically the increase in the consumption of global primary energy and the relative utilization (use) of alternative energy sources.
 Renewable energy sources are illustrated by the higher layer of energy sources (in orange color).

 Taking a closer look at current projections of electricity production sources we can establish further the current and future trends on relative usage (size) for each technology.

-These objectives are also clearly reflected in the European Strategic Energy Technology plan summarized in figure 4.
+These objectives are also clearly reflected in the European Strategic Energy Technology plan summarized below.